 For the San Diego Water Board Basin Plan, many beneficial uses are themselves ecosystem services (e.g. municipal and domestic supply, aquaculture, recreation) that rely upon sufficient ecosystem integrity in order to provide that service(s).
 Degradation of aquatic and aquatic-dependent wildlife beneficial uses modifies habitat, can reduce flood capacity, nutrient uptake and cycling, pollutant buffering, and temperature regulation while increasing human health risk (e.g. Poff et al. 1997, Griffin and Kellogg 2004, Hester and Gooseff 2010, Arthington et al. 2010), thus degrading associated beneficial uses resulting in a loss of ecosystem services (Bloud and Hunhammar 1999, Sheaves et al. 2014).
 This loss of ecosystem services comes with an incorporated societal cost and is one driver behind regulatory law and waterbody restoration activities (e.g. CWA 404/401 program, USEPA 2016), with studies showing that restoration results in a positive return on expenses incurred (e.g. Elmqvist et al. 2015).
 For example, the presence of natural wetlands has been shown to attenuate and reduce bacterial contamination, which in turn protects human health Beneficial Uses associated with recreational activities (see Myers and Ambrose 2015).

 The lack of biological criteria to assess, protect, and guide restoration of biological integrity has contributed to a net loss of ecosystem services with associated economic societal costs, often beyond the capabilities of typical economic analysis and assessment, such as for greenhouse gas sequestration (e.g. Lewis et al. 2015, CalEPA 2015).
-While limited information exists, the State of California has allocated over $21 million dollars in funding to wetland restoration projects as part of the Greenhouse Gas Reduction Program.
+While limited information exists, the State has allocated over $21 million dollars in funding to wetland restoration projects as part of the Greenhouse Gas Reduction Program.
 In addition, some ecosystem services related to consumptive and non-consumptive use have been valued on a statewide basis, including the value of fisheries and outdoor recreation.
 The National Ocean and Atmospheric Administration’s 2011 publication on Fisheries Economics of the United States estimates the annual value of commercial and recreational fisheries in California (COMM beneficial use in San Diego Region) to be $1.9 trillion dollars in total state-wide (NOAA 2011).
 Estimates of the value of outdoor recreation statewide is over $119 billion dollars in total, with over 59 percent of California residents participating in outdoor recreational activities annually (OIA 2012).

-Incorporation of Biological Objectives in the San Diego Water Board Basin Plan will assist in the protection and restoration of beneficial uses and their associated ecosystem services in the San Diego Region.
+Incorporation of the Stream Biological Objective in the San Diego Water Board Basin Plan will assist in the protection and restoration of beneficial uses and their associated ecosystem services in the San Diego Region.

-The amendment of the San Diego Water Board Basin Plan to incorporate numeric Biological Objectives will insure, at a minimum, antidegradation provisions are incorporated into regulatory actions to prevent the loss and associated cost of the loss of ecosystems services.
-Therefore, economic implementation costs related to discharger compliance may be outweighed by the potential societal cost of lost ecosystem services, especially as acknowledged in current state policies and orders (e.g. Executive Order W-59-93, State Senate Bill 535, State Assembly Bill 1504).
+The amendment of the San Diego Water Board Basin Plan to incorporate numeric the Stream Biological Objective will ensure, at a minimum, antidegradation provisions are incorporated into regulatory actions to prevent the loss and associated cost of the loss of ecosystems services.
+Therefore, economic implementation costs related to discharger compliance may be outweighed by the potential societal cost of lost ecosystem services, especially as acknowledged in current State policies and orders (e.g. Executive Order W-59-93, State Senate Bill 535, State Assembly Bill 1504).

 Figure 4.
 From NAS 2004.
 Ecosystem Goods and Services Framework